Uzmashaik93/cinemate/README.md

 # Cinemate

 Welcome to the Movie List Web Application!
-Cinemate is a web application that allows users to explore a vast collection of movies find their ratings.
+Cinemate is a web application that allows users to explore a vast collection of movies and find their ratings.
 Whether users are looking for the latest blockbusters, timeless classics, or hidden gems, your application will provide a seamless browsing experience.

 ## Available Scripts